KMI-KPZ/Semper-KI-Backend/CodeStyle.md

 Followed by all the imports.
 The order of those should be: python, django, packages, local files of the backend, logger Where local files of that module are imported via `.` and those of other module via `<modulename>.`.
 Imports must be hierarchical!
-That means imports from files inside `code_General` are allowed but no stuff from `code_SemperKI`.
-You can import stuff from `code_General` in `code_SemperKI` though.
+That means imports from files inside `Generic_Backend/code_General` are allowed but no stuff from `code_SemperKI`.
+You can import stuff from `Generic_Backend/code_General` in `code_SemperKI` though.
 This avoids spaghetti code.
 ```
 import json, logging
 from django.conf import settings